Aled-w-jones/CodeAtlas/scripts/README.md

 ## 🔍 Code Browser Integration

-These scripts are optimized for viewing in the PythonMap MK2 code browser:
+These scripts are optimized for viewing in the CodeAtlas code browser:

 - **Syntax Highlighting** - Full Python syntax highlighting
 - **Line Numbers** - Perfect alignment with code content